 - Learning Disabilities

-Sessions fees are charged at £45 per hour.
+Sessions fees are charged at £55 per hour for individuals.
+Please get in touch for couples or groups.
 I accept payments by BACS transfer, credit or debit card or in cash.

 I work from a comfortable, accessible office in Lancaster with free parking.
 I also offer telephone or online sessions should that be preferable and will consider home visits if there is a specific need.